Traian-Caescu/LeetCode_C-Plus-Plus/README.md

    - Unit tests would ensure correctness, improve maintainability, and prevent regressions when new features are introduced.

 2. **Wildcard or Partial Matching Search**:
    - Currently, the search only supports exact matches.
-Adding partial or wildcard matching (e.g., searching for "Vic*" to match "Victoria" or "Vicky") would make the search more flexible.
+Adding partial or wildcard matching (e.g., searching for "Vic" to match "Victoria" or "Vicky") would make the search more flexible.

 3. **Pagination for Large Datasets**:
    - If the address book contains a large number of entries, displaying all contacts in one view can be overwhelming.
 Adding pagination to display a fixed number of contacts per page (e.g., 10 at a time) would improve user experience.